aclissold/a-swift-summary/README.md

 #### :grey_exclamation: Retroactive Modeling

-*retroactive modeling* is the term for
+*Retroactive modeling* is the term for
 > extending types for which you do not have access to the original source code.

 #### :question: Convenience Initializers for Value Types